-Heat flour in a 350 degree oven until it reaches 160 degrees, then cool before using.
-Alternatively, microwave at 15 second intervals, stopping and stirring and checking the temperature until the flour reaches 160 degrees.
+To kill any e-coli bacteria in your flour, heat flour in a 350-degree oven until it reaches 160 degrees, then cool before using.
+Alternatively, microwave at 15-second intervals, stopping and stirring and checking the temperature until the flour reaches 160 degrees.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.